What to know about the Putin-Trump summit in Alaska

 Here's what to know about the meeting between Russian President Vladimir Putin and U.S. President Donald Trump, the first summit in four years:

-The summit will take place Friday in Alaska, although where in the state is still unknown.
+The summit takes place Friday at Joint Base Elmendorf-Richardson outside Anchorage starting about 11:30 a.m.
+(1930 GMT, 3:30 p.m.
+EDT), between Putin and Trump as well as a meeting of the delegations, said Yuri Ushakov, Putin's foreign policy adviser.

-It will be Putin’s first trip to the United States since 2015, for the U.N.
+It's Putin’s first trip to the U.S. since 2015 for the U.N.
 General Assembly in New York.
-Since the U.S. is not a member of the International Criminal Court, which in 2023 issued a warrant for Putin on war crimes accusations, it is under no obligation to arrest him.
+Because the U.S. isn't a member of the International Criminal Court, which in 2023 issued a warrant for Putin on war crimes accusations, it's under no obligation to arrest him.

-Both countries confirmed a meeting between only Putin and Trump, even though there were initial suggestions that Ukrainian President Volodymyr Zelenskyy might be part of it.
-But the Kremlin has long pushed back against Putin meeting Zelenskyy -– at least until a peace deal is reached by Russia and Ukraine and was ready to be signed.
+Both countries confirmed a meeting between only Putin and Trump, despite initial suggestions that Ukrainian President Volodymyr Zelenskyy might take part.
+The Kremlin has long pushed back against Putin meeting Zelenskyy -– at least until a peace deal is reached by both sides and is ready to be signed.

 It will be the first visit by a Russian leader to Alaska, even though it was part of the czarist empire until 1867, the state news agency Tass said.

 Alaska was colonized by Russia starting from the 18th century until Czar Alexander II sold it to the United States in 1867 for $7.2 million.
-When it was found to contain vast resources, it was seen as a naïve deal that generated remorse and self-reproach.
+When it was found to contain vast resources, it was seen by Russians as a naïve deal that generated remorse.

 After the USSR's collapse, Alaska was a subject of nostalgia and jokes for Russians.
 One popular song in the 1990s went: “Don’t play the fool, America … give back our dear Alaska land.”